Red Angel (rocket): Cancellation

 By 1956, the decision to remove the Wyvern from service was underway.
-The strike role would pass to a new jet-powered aircraft, NA.39, but this would leave the Navy with little strike capability over the short term.
+The strike role would pass to a new jet-powered aircraft, NA.39 (which would enter service as the Blackburn Buccaneer), but this would leave the Navy with little strike capability over the short term.
 The decision was made to use the Fairey Gannet, an anti-submarine aircraft, in the strike role.
 This was a much slower and larger aircraft than the Wyvern, and the 5,000 yd standoff range was not considered sufficient to keep this aircraft safe.

 Red Angel was cancelled, and a new concept was released for a weapon capable of being launched from 10000 yd, able to disable the ships with a single hit.
 This was released to industry as OR.1123 which led to the much larger Green Cheese effort.
-Another advantage of Green Cheese is that it could be launched from the much larger V bombers, which would offer a long-range anti-ship capability.
+Another advantage of the radar guided Green Cheese is that it could be launched from the much larger V bombers, which would offer a long-range anti-ship capability.
+Green Cheese was also cancelled in 1956 due to lack of money and scientific effort available.

 Another issue was that the number of aircraft carriers in RN service was cut back, meaning that the Sverdlovs were going to have to be countered, at least on occasion, by surface ships.
 This led to the Blue Slug anti-ship missile, a modification of the surface-to-air Seaslug.
 The Blue Slug would be armed with Red Angel's warhead.